MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 - A **CALL** statement specifying the name of a predefined query (stored procedure).
 Be careful that you do not insert whitespace between the curly brace and the **CALL** keyword.

-For more information about this string, see the table and the discussion of ClassWizard's role under Remarks.
+For more information about this string, see the table and the discussion of ClassWizard's role under the [Remarks](#remarks) section.

 > [!NOTE]
 >  The order of the columns in your result set must match the order of the RFX or Bulk RFX function calls in your [DoFieldExchange](#dofieldexchange) or [DoBulkFieldExchange](#dobulkfieldexchange) function override.